American Airlines: Cabins

-Main Cabin (economy class) is American's economy product and is found on all mainline and regional aircraft in its fleet.
+Main Cabin (economy class) is American's economy product found on all mainline and regional aircraft in its fleet.
 Seats range from 17–18.5 in in width and have 30–32 in of pitch.
-American markets a number of rows within the main cabin immediately behind Main Cabin Extra as "Main Cabin Preferred", which require an extra charge to select for those without status.
+American markets several rows within the main cabin immediately behind Main Cabin Extra as "Main Cabin Preferred", which requires an extra charge to select for those without status.